KrakenIsHere/The-Vineheart-Realm/content/House Rules/Gameplay Changes.md

 - Mounting another character is an action.
 - Having your action ready at the beginning of the turn can add a +1 modifier a roll

+#### PvP
+Should an action, result in a fellow player taking damage, the DM will determine whether said damage will trigger a [[DM Secret Rules#PvP Scenarios|PvP]] scenario.

 ### Stats:
 - Individual stats simply represent their modifier, and holds no specific traits
 > [!Summary] Delegation of stat points: